 I have had a needle and thread in my hands since I was 5.
-When my grandmother guided me through that first project, her words to me were:“If you can wear it inside out, you have done a good enough job”.
-Those words have been with me for more than 45 years (keeping her a part of my thoughts each day).
+When my grandmother guided me through that first project, her words to me were:“If you can wear it inside out, you have done a good job”.
+Those words resonate with me daily (keeping her close to my heart).
 The skills she taught me have been more about the life lessons I learned than the actual needlework.
 What I learned was pride, patience, and compassion somewhere between a tatting-bobbin and how to cut out a dress with hardly any waste.

 I have always considered it a gift, not to be taken for granted.
 It has put me through school and given me the opportunity to help support my family while being able to work from home.
-I have always looked for ways to share my gift with others from teaching a classroom of women how to work with knits to showing a 5-year-old how to sew a button nose on a bear.
+I have always looked for ways to share my gift with others from teaching a classroom of eager sewers how to create a set of customized patterns for themselves, to showing a 5-year-old how to sew a button nose on a bear.

 Sewing has been a solace for me over the years.
-It had been part of my greatest joys (my daughter’s wedding dress) to my deepest sorrows (teddy bears for children losing their battle with cancer).
+It had been part of my greatest joys (my daughter’s wedding dresses) to my deepest sorrows (teddy bears for children fighting their battle with cancer).
 I can’t imagine not sharing it through my work or knowledge each day.